Panduza/panduza-doc/api/api_io.md

 This document describes the specific attributes and commands of the IO API.

-Please refer to [API interface](api_interface.md) for a generic descipriton of interface APIs.
+Please refer to [API interface](api_interface.md) for a generic description of interface APIs.

 ## Attributes